Dear Members,

 system of internal control, including monitoring procedures, to ensure that all assets are

-ensure that all transactions are authorized, recorded and reported correctly.
+that all transactions are authorized, recorded and reported correctly.

 During the period under review, there is no material or serious